Category: New

 A new study affirms what many of us bird enthusiasts already sense—wild birds give us an emotional boost.
 Seeing and hearing the variety of birds in our neighborhoods can make us happier, especially when we choose to engage with them by offering food and creating a safe and inviting habitat to visit.

-New Year, New Resolutions for You & Your Bird!
+New Year, New Resolutions For You And Your Bird!

 A new year is upon us, and with that comes new motivations for the 12 months ahead.
 We can use this time to think of ways we can make our lives and the lives of our feathered friends more enriched, less stressful, and healthier.